eo-uk/cheese-recommender-ai/README.md

 # cheese-recommender-ai
 ## Description
-A toy machine learning example with scikit-learn that recommends similar cheeses.
+A toy machine learning example with scikit-learn that recommends similar cheeses or movies.